THCLab/schema-cake/README.md

 ## Intro

-This document aims to provide proposition of solution for global standardize way of data exchange.
+This document aims to provide proposition of solution for global standardize way of data exchange base on concept of Linked Data.
 The idea is to design minimalistic base schema for data which could be used in very generic way and leverage concept of overlays to provide additional extensions and functionality.

-The idea is that schema base and overlays would be identify by DID and would be stored in immutable way, e.g. storing them on Distributed Ledger which introduce additional security and trust into the system.
-By composing (merging) schema base and overlays, schema is created.
+The idea is that schema base and overlays would be identify by decentralize identifier.
+It could be [DID](https://w3c-ccg.github.io/did-spec/) if final version would allow for referencing any kind of content.
+Or we would find another solution like DRI (Decenralize Resource Identifier) which would have much wider definition then current DID.

+The main reason behind having decentralize identifier is to attach few attributes to the objects which we are talking about:
+- immutability
+- interoberability
+- decentralization

 NOTICE: Schema base is not the same as schema, schema is created only by composing schema base with overlays.